Joseph-Paleologus/Machine-Learning-LendingClub/README.md

 In the following few paragraphs, we will describe the main results and thought processes associated with each one of these models.

 ### 3.1 Parametric Models:
-Related codes can be found in the ‘Variable Selection, PCR & PLS’ file in the "Parametric Model" folder of this project.
+Related codes can be found in the ‘Variable Selection, PCR & PLS’ file and the ‘Regularization (with Lasso & Ridge & Elastic Net)’ file in the "Parametric Model" folder of this project.

 <details>
   <summary>Click to expand</summary>